ashleve/lightning-hydra-template/README.md

 # we override default configurations with nulls to prevent them from loading at all
 # instead we define all modules and their paths directly in this config,
 # so everything is stored in one place

+# name of the run determines folder name in logs
+# it's also accessed by loggers
+name: "example_full"

 seed: 12345